Polarizer Surface Treatment: Nanostructures with Mega Impact

 What SDC PID panels provide versus the competition

-The addition of an external high haze polarizing film reduces screen reflection, increases contrast ratio, and enhances color and brightness, helping create as crisp and natural a display as possible.
+The addition of an external high haze polarizing film reduces screen reflection, increases contrast ratio, and enhances color and brightness, helping create the crispest and most natural display.